WCIA: History

 On December 3, 2018, Nexstar announced it would acquire the assets of Chicago-based Tribune Media for $6.4 billion in cash and debt.
-The deal—which would make Nexstar the largest television station operator by total number of stations upon its expected closure late in the third quarter of 2019—resulted in WCIA and WCIX gaining additional sister stations in nearby markets including Chicago (independent station WGN-TV) and St. Louis (Fox affiliate KTVI and CW affiliate KPLR-TV).
-(Ownership conflicts existed in two existing Nexstar markets involving Nexstar's duopoly of CW affiliate WISH-TV and MyNetworkTV affiliate WNDY-TV (which were both sold to Circle City Broadcasting) and Tribune's duopoly of Fox affiliate WXIN and CBS affiliate WTTV/WTTK in Indianapolis and Nexstar's virtual triopoly of CBS affiliate WHBF-TV, CW affiliate KGCW and Fox-affiliated SSA partner KLJB and Tribune-owned ABC affiliate WQAD-TV (which was sold to Tegna) in the Quad Cities.)
+The deal—which would make Nexstar the largest television station operator by total number of stations upon its expected closure late in the third quarter of 2019—resulted in WCIA and WCIX gaining additional sister stations in nearby markets including Chicago (WGN-TV) and St. Louis (KTVI and KPLR-TV).
+(Ownership conflicts existed in two existing Nexstar markets involving Nexstar's duopoly of WISH-TV and WNDY-TV [which were both sold to Circle City Broadcasting] and Tribune's duopoly of WXIN and WTTV/WTTK in Indianapolis and Nexstar's virtual triopoly of WHBF-TV, KGCW and SSA partner KLJB and Tribune-owned WQAD-TV [which was sold to Tegna] in the Quad Cities.)
 The sale was approved by the FCC on September 16 and was completed on September 19, 2019.